Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-b2c-web-sample/README.md

      For example, write them as `["demo.read", "demo.write"]`.

-Now, re-run your web app sample, and you will find a new link shows up, and you can access the web API using Azure Active Directory B2C.
+Now, re-run your web app sample, and you will find a new link shows up, and you can access the web API using Azure AD B2C.

 ## Community Help and Support